xP (Expected Points) is a concept that is frequently used in different sports but there is nothing about it in rugby union.

 As a wiser man than me once said, “all models are wrong but some are useful” and that’s where xP fits in rugby.

 BF Sports Analysis collaborates with clubs, schools and organisations to make analysis more efficient, effective and enjoyable.

 We do this by providing analysis services to save our clients time and upskill our clients to professional levels to ensure our clients are effective and enjoying how they use analysis.

 If your club wants access to the Super Rugby Aotearoa data and wants a level above the analysis provided in this article, please contact firstname.lastname@example.org for more details.

-Alternatively, subscribe to our email list on the right hands side if you’re reading this on a desktop or below if you’re reading this on a mobile to get updates on articles such as this being released.
+Alternatively, subscribe to our email list below if you’re reading this on a mobile to get updates on articles such as this being released.
 Keep an eye out for a report on Super Rugby Aotearoa looking at how xP can be used to analyse a team.